Here, we answer all your ISA-related questions to clear up anything you might not be sure about...

-An individual savings account is basically a tax-free wrapper in which you can shelter your savings and investment funds.
+An individual savings account (ISA) is basically a tax-free wrapper in which you can shelter your savings and investment funds.

 You can either invest your whole annual allowance each tax year in cash or in stocks and shares, or you can split it and put some in cash and the remainder in stocks and shares.

-You can also invest your allowance (part or whole) in peer-to-peer loans - known as an Innovative Finance ISA.
+From April 2016, you can also invest your allowance (part or whole) in peer-to-peer loans - known as an Innovative Finance ISA.

 Any interest or returns you make will be free of income tax or capital gains tax, so you don't have to hand over a penny to the taxman - or even declare it on your tax return.

 2) Is an ISA the best savings vehicle for a large deposit?